simosavonen/pentutehdas/README.md

 # Improvements to-do

+- make it easier for users to see what reservations they have made
+- write instructions for setting up the codebase and running the website locally
 - use passport.js for authentication
 - use transition animations when revealing litter details or when submitting forms
 - redesign the idea of users/breeders/admins, every user should be allowed to post their dogs for sale, admin can verify the data looks valid and isn't just spam